cubic-vm/cubic/README.md

 The supported images can be listed with:
 ```
-$ cubic image list --all
+$ cubic image ls --all
 Vendor      Version  Name         Arch       Size
 archlinux    latest  latest      amd64
 debian            9  stretch     amd64